boehmrya/reactnd-project-myreads-starter/README.md

 # MyReads Project

+## Overview

 This project provides a way to do the following:
-1. Search for and add new books to a BookShelf.
+1. Search for and add new books to a book case.
-2. Categorize existing books into different shelves.
+2. Categorize existing books into different shelves within the book case.

 ## Installation and Launch